 The Committee also determined that hospitals would, beginning July 1, 2010 and continuing through June 30, 2011, report on surgical site infections (SSIs) occurring during hip prosthesis surgery or, for those hospitals where that procedure is not performed, during hernia repair.
 Both inpatient and outpatient sites of service were included.
-A separate report will be prepared on SSIs, as the reporting time frame (during which hospitals complete data entry into NHSN) does not conclude till mid-August.
+A separate report was prepared on SSIs in the third quarter of 2011 and is awaiting the approval of HAI advisory committee.